Cigna Medicare Supplement Insurance Review

 With Cigna, you can qualify for up to 20% premium discounts.
 On top of that, if you apply online, you’ll receive an additional 5% discount.

-By including your spouse in the policy application, they also have the opportunity to qualify for the same discount.
-This 5% discount will remain in effect for the entire policy duration.
+By including your spouse in the policy application, they can also qualify for the same 5% discount, which will remain in effect for the entire policy duration.

 • Weight Management and Nutrition: Access to Jenny Craig